Email Processing in Lua

 modifier

-The MilterModifier table that contains all changes to be applied to a message if the "accept" action is generated according to the scanning results in the MilterResult table.
+The MilterModifier table that contains all changes to be applied to the message if the "accept" action is generated according to the scanning results in the MilterResult table.

 gen

-The MilterGenerator table used for generating special headers, such as X-Antivirus
+The MilterGenerator table used for generating custom headers, such as X-Antivirus

 spf

-The SPF table used for performing SPF checks of the sender
+The SPF table used for performing an SPF check of the sender

 Overridden metamethods: None

 This table is used as the sender field of the MilterContext table.
-It contains the information about the email sender.
+Contains the information about the message sender.

 Field